richard-sistern/aleph/aws/AWS Solutions Architect Exam.md

 - Lock down AWS account root user
 - Security groups only allow.
 Network ACLs allow explicit deny
 - Prefer IAM Roles to access keys
+- If you know it's going to be on, reserve it
+- Determine the most cost-effective EC2 pricing model and instance type for each workload
+- Unused CPU time is a waste of money
+- Use the most cost-effective data storage service and class

 ## Services and Concepts